 Newton is a culturally diverse community that hosts one of the largest Vaisakhi Parades outside India.
 It is Surrey's most populous town centre.

 Welcome to Newton!

-Newton also includes the historic village of Sullivan, anchored by the Sullivan Community Hall.
-Also in Newton you will find the region's largest fully accessible playground at Unwin Park, and coastal views of Mud Bay.
+Newton also includes the historic village of Sullivan, anchored by the Sullivan Community Hall, as well as the Panorama neighbourhood.

 Newton is bordered by the City of Delta to the west, Mud Bay and South Surrey to the south, 160 Street to the east and the communities of Whalley and Fleetwood to the north.

 Newton has Surrey’s largest inventory of fully-serviced industrial and mixed employment lands, making it home to a variety of industrial sectors such as food and beverage manufacturing, metal manufacturing, and wood and furniture manufacturing.

 Newton is also fostering innovation and next generation talent as home to Kwantlen Polytechnic University's main campus, Powertech Labs, one of the largest clean energy testing and research laboratories in North America, and the Simon Fraser University Fuel Cell Research Lab.